dennyzhang/challenges-kubernetes/README.md

 <a href="https://www.dennyzhang.com"><img src="https://raw.githubusercontent.com/DennyZhang/challenges-kubernetes/master/images/k8s_concept3.png"/> </a>

 ## Scenario-301: Use helm To Deploy Service I
-- Objective: Understand and know basic of helm
+- Objective: Know the basic usage of helm
 - Requirements:
 ```
 1. Use helm to deploy a mysql service with single instance
+2. Customize the deployment
 ```
 - Main Tech: minikube, helm, volume
 - See more: [Scenario-301](./Scenario-301)